Newsroom Archive

 SWHR wrote to the Centers for Medicare & Medicaid Services requesting the agency change its decision to restrict coverage of next-generation sequencing-based testing for hereditary cancer risk.
 GenomeWeb cited SWHR’s letter expressing concerns that CMS’ guidance will deny women access to tests that could profoundly improve their health outcomes and survival rates.

-Looking for more op eds and news articles featuring SWHR, from 2020 and later?
-Find more here.
+Looking for more recent news articles featuring SWHR?
+Find them here.